Couples (Pizzicato Five album)

 Couples (カップルズ) is the debut studio album by Japanese pop band Pizzicato Five.
-The album was released on April 1, 1987 by CBS/Sony.
+The album was released on April 1, 1987, by CBS/Sony.

 Couples was reissued on November 1, 1995, along with an instrumental version of the album entitled A Quiet Couple.
 On August 24, 2016, a remastered edition of Couples was released, which peaked at number 49 on the Oricon Albums Chart.

+Critical reception

+Trouser Press noted that "Couples often sounds like the soundtrack to a very corny '70s TV series, complete with tinkling bells, punchy brass and, of course, pizzicato strings."